 Canada is uniquely positioned to provide an abundance of reliable, safe, and secure energy.
 Oil and natural gas resource development, which includes oil sands, natural gas, and conventional and unconventional oil, is active across Canada and uses goods and services from many regions across the country.

-Canada’s oil reserves total 171 billion barrels, of which 165 billion barrels can be recovered from the oil sands using today's technology.
-Canada has the world’s third-largest oil reserves, after Venezuela and Saudi Arabia (Source: Oil & Gas Journal).
-Canada is the world’s fifth-largest producer of natural gas, with an estimated 1,230 trillion cubic feet (Tcf) of remaining natural gas resources (Source: National Energy Board, 2016).
+Canada’s oil reserves total 170 billion barrels, of which 164 billion barrels can be recovered from the oil sands using today's technology.
+Canada has the world’s third-largest oil reserves, after Venezuela and Saudi Arabia (Source: AER, 2017 and Oil & Gas Journal, 2017).
+Canada is the world’s fifth-largest producer of natural gas, with an estimated 1,225 trillion cubic feet (Tcf) of remaining natural gas resources (Source: National Energy Board, 2017).
 That’s more than enough natural gas to for at least 300 years, given current domestic consumption.

 Recovering Canada’s energy resources benefits all Canadians.
 From heating homes, to generating electricity, from making fuel to providing raw materials for everyday products, oil and natural gas play a vital role in meeting Canada’s, and potentially the world’s energy needs.

 Oil is a black, brownish or amber liquid that is a complex mix of hydrcarbons, formed millions of years ago from animal and plant remains deposited in sand and silt, and pressurized by layers of sedimentary rock.
 It consists of carbon, hydrogen, sulphur, nitrogen, oxygen and metals.